Yoga Shoes

 Yoga shoes look like sneakers, but they have thin soles that allow for flexibility, and the tops of the shoes are lightweight to allow air to circulate more freely.
 The shoes are available in different colors and styles.
 Major manufacturers such as Reebok, Adidas, and Puma all make specialty shoes for yoga practice.

-While not strictly necessary, yoga shoes are an option that some people who practice yoga like to wear.
-There are several reasons you may want to wear them.
+While not strictly necessary, yoga shoes are an option that some people like to wear when practicing yoga.
+There are several reasons you may want to as well.

 While some people couldn’t imagine popping off their shoes and socks for any form of exercise, there are some valid reasons to let your feet breathe when you’re doing yoga.